Wahura/Gut_microbiota/README.md

 taxa.print <- taxa

 ```
 The DADA2 package provides a native implementation of the naive Bayesian classifier method for taxonomic assignment.
 The assignTaxonomy function takes as input a set of sequences to ba classified.
-Dada2 provides the silva database for bacteria classification which can be found here http://benjjneb.github.io/dada2/training.html.
+Dada2 provides the silva database for bacteria classification which can be [found here](http://benjjneb.github.io/dada2/training.html).

 __Defining the rownames for the three table__
 ```